 Care of the church yard

-Once the orchids begin to grow mowing is stopped until the flowers have set seed.
-Mowing stops again in the Autumn for the rare fungi.
+Once the orchids begin to grow mowing is reduced until the flowers have set seed.
+Mowing pauses again in the Autumn for the rare fungi.
 We have a 'Churchyard Management Document', which is available here: Churchyard Management.